TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.11.md

 ---

-And they, when they heard it, were glad, and promised to give him money.
-And he sought how he might conveniently deliver him [unto them] .
+They, when they heard it, were glad, and promised to give him money.
+He sought how he might conveniently deliver him.